ANDREWOLAITANTOLUTAIWO/functional-models/README.md

 The validation of model performances is highlighted in Table 5 in the seasons.
 Visual inspection reveals that the model performance during validation is comparable to the performances during training and testing.
 Thus, the performances of the models were validated.

-The polynomials described in section 3.4.2 – multi-quadratic, cubic and quintic polynomials – were validated and compared to the linear models.
+The polynomials were validated and compared to the linear models.
 The third-degree polynomial gives better accuracies as a functional model to be used for evaluating volume of water consumed in urban poor households.
 It can also be seen in Figure 2 that the models accuracy increases with increasing number of features.
 But the accuracy gets to a point where it begins to decrease as more features were added.
 This confirms what researchers have observed as one of the characteristics of ML modeling (Bellman, 2003; Pires & Branco, 2019; Ahmad & Nassif, 2022).

 Functional Models for Predicting Household Water Consumption